jjuanramos/blog/content/posts/planning2022.md

 - Start and finish [Writing a Compiler in Go](https://compilerbook.com/)
 - Finish [Designing Data-Intensive Applications](https://dataintensive.net/)
 - Create an ACID compliant database in Go
-- Explore an implementation of differential dataflow. _Maybe rewrite a simpler Dida in Go?_.
+- Explore an implementation of differential dataflow. _Maybe rewrite a simpler Dida in Go?_
 - Still got to think about how I should learn more about data systems.
 Maybe implementing other toy system is too much and don't want to put too much in my plate.
-I will definitely try to understand how [conduit](https://github.com/ConduitIO/conduit) works under the hood.
+I will definitely try to understand how [conduit](https://github.com/ConduitIO/conduit) works under the hood

 For the next 6 months I will focus on the first three points.
 We'll see how it goes!!